 Sometimes the right tool for a job is the tool you have, at least according to my father.
-That’s what he said when I would complain it was hard to rely solely on a pair of pliers when we inevitably needed to fix something on our family farm in rural Nebraska.
+That’s what he always said when I would complain that it was hard to rely solely on a pair of pliers when we inevitably needed to fix something on our family farm in rural Nebraska.

 Being raised on a farm infused some practicality in me.
 We often had to get things done with the tools we had.
 Usually, that consisted of a hammer and that pair of pliers I complained about.
 I often look back on that time in my life and draw from the forced “make do with what you have” situations it presented.

-The advent of Robotic Process Automation has me reflecting on the challenges I faced during that time in my life.
+The advent of robotic process automation (RPA) has me reflecting on the challenges I faced during that time in my life.
 A few colleagues and I went through an exercise where we identified RPA use cases across the insurance value chain.
-In this article, we’ll cover how to identify the best use case for Robotic Process Automation in insurance core processes.
+In this article, we’ll cover how to identify the best use case for robotic process automation in insurance core processes.

 Let’s apply this to a present-day example.
 As a consultant in the insurance industry, I have had the opportunity to see RPA in action and have developed an understanding of where we can apply it.
 Amazingly, the same concepts from my robot daydreams on the farm still apply.

-Claim assignment is an intuitive action in that there are typically a set of steps a manager takes to determine to start a claim.
-They check current workload, look at the attributes of the claim to determine which adjusters have the ability or certifications to work it, and they likely want to determine adjuster availability.
+Claim assignment is an intuitive action in that there are typically a set of steps a manager takes to determine when to start a claim.
+They check current workload, look at the attributes of the claim to determine which adjusters have the ability or certifications to work it, and they likely determine adjuster availability.

 Supercharging RPA With AI and Machine Learning

-By doing this, determinations or recommendations for assignments revolving around claim complexity or personality matching can happen quickly.
-This step reduces escalations and prevents a claim from bouncing around to several adjusters before official assignment occurs.
+Applying an AI or ML algorithm is somewhat complex, but achievable with modern toolsets.
+It is a common and logical extension to many RPA scenarios.
+By adding AI or ML to your workflows, determinations or recommendations for assignments revolving around claim complexity or personality matching can happen quickly.
+This step reduces escalations and prevents a claim from bouncing around to several adjusters before an official assignment occurs.

 This improvement allows employees to present their claim managers with data points and assignments, saving everyone time.

-People often make assignments more complicated for the wrong reasons, causing most organizations struggle with delivering a claim to the right adjuster quickly.
+People often make assignments more complicated for the wrong reasons, causing most organizations to struggle with delivering a claim to the right adjuster quickly.
 RPA combined with AI or ML can be a great way to deliver meaningful improvement in this area.

 Initial activities, like checking the submission for completeness and requesting additional information from the agent can eat up valuable time for underwriters, managers or even underwriting assistants.